mallond/ANNONI-/README.md

 # Open AI - A Story, of Things That May Become

+## Prolog
+It all started with a simple idea: to make the power of artificial intelligence accessible to everyone.
+In the early days of ANNONI, the company's founders knew that the technology had the potential to revolutionize the way we live and work, but they also knew that it was often out of reach for those without a technical background.

+So, they set out to create a platform that would make it easy for anyone to build and deploy AI systems, regardless of their coding skills or technical expertise.
+It was a bold vision, but one that they knew was possible with the right tools and approach.

+And so, ANNONI was born, a company dedicated to bringing the power of AI to the masses and making it accessible to anyone with a good idea and a willingness to learn.

+## The Story

 "In the not-too-distant future, the world of technology had undergone a revolutionary shift.
 The once-dominant coding languages and operating systems had been relegated to the past, replaced by a new era of artificial intelligence, no-code platforms, and no-ops infrastructure.

 At the forefront of this change was a company called "AI-No-Code-No-Ops, Inc." (ANNONI for short), which had developed a suite of innovative tools that allowed even the most technologically illiterate individuals to create and deploy sophisticated AI systems with ease.